 Imagine the size of the mound of plastic you’d create from drinking mineral water every day for a week, then multiple that by more than a billion to get some sense of the annual scale.
 A far greener option is to purify your own – there’s an increasingly effective range of travel-optimised purifying filtration systems which destroy even the tiniest bacteria and viruses.

 The average hotel guest uses more than 200 litres of water every day.
 Conserve water where you can, and avoid those luxuriously long showers.

 Buy souvenirs direct from local craftspeople and eat at local restaurants rather than international chains.

 Respect regional cultures and religions, adhere to local dress codes and always ask before taking someone's photograph.

 8. Be mindful

 Don’t eat endangered species or buy illegal-trade animal souvenirs, such as items made from elephant ivory or coral.

 You can make a big difference to your carbon footprint by taking overland transport instead of flying and public transport rather than hiring a car or taking taxis.

 If you do fly, to help counterbalance the carbon footprint, you can first check that you’re flying with one of the more fuel-efficient airlines, only fly economy and offset your air travel.
 Offsetting works by paying a company to invest in an ecologically beneficial project, such as planting forests or developing renewable energy, which in time will compensate for the carbon added to the atmosphere.

-Work out your carbon emissions using an online carbon calculator first; a flight from London to New York, for example, uses around 1.5 tonnes of CO2, and costs around £11 ($14) to offset.
+Work out your carbon emissions using an online carbon calculator first; a return-trip flight from London to New York, for example, uses around 1.5 tonnes of CO2, and costs around £11 ($14) to offset.